TimFinnigan/prompt-bank/README.md

 ## Usage

+All functionality is now integrated directly into the sidebar for a streamlined experience:

 ### Saving Prompts

-1. Click on the Prompt Bank extension icon in your toolbar
+1. When visiting ChatGPT, a sidebar will appear on the right side of the page
+2. Click "Add New Prompt" to expand the form
-2. Enter a name for your prompt in the "Prompt Name" field
+3. Enter a name for your prompt in the "Prompt Name" field
-3. Enter or paste your prompt text in the text area
+4. Enter or paste your prompt text in the text area below
-4. Click "Save Prompt"
+5. Click "Save Prompt"

 ### Inserting Prompts

-**Method 1: From the extension popup**
-1. Click on the Prompt Bank extension icon in your toolbar
-2. Click on the "Withdraw" tab
-3. Click on any saved prompt to insert it into ChatGPT's input field

-**Method 2: From the sidebar**
-1. When visiting ChatGPT, a sidebar will appear on the right side of the page
-2. Click on any prompt in the sidebar to insert it directly into the input field
+1. In the "Saved Prompts" list, click on any prompt to insert it directly into the ChatGPT input field

-3. To collapse the sidebar, click the « icon in the header or the × button at the bottom right
+### Editing Prompts

+1. In the sidebar, hover over the prompt you want to edit in the "Saved Prompts" list
+2. Click the pencil (✎) icon that appears on hover
+3. The prompt details will be loaded into the form at the top of the sidebar
+4. Make your changes and click "Update Prompt"
-4. To expand a collapsed sidebar, click the "PB" button at the bottom right
+5. To cancel editing, click the "Cancel" button

 ### Deleting Prompts

-1. Click on the Prompt Bank extension icon in your toolbar
-2. Click on the "Withdraw" tab
-3. Click the "Delete" button next to the prompt you want to remove
+1. In the sidebar, hover over the prompt you want to delete in the "Saved Prompts" list
+2. Click the × icon that appears on hover
+3. Confirm the deletion when prompted

-### Sidebar State
+### Sidebar Control

+- To collapse the sidebar, click the × button at the bottom right
+- To expand a collapsed sidebar, click the "PB" button at the bottom right
-The sidebar's collapsed/expanded state is remembered between page loads and browser sessions.
-When you collapse the sidebar, it will stay collapsed until you expand it again.
+- The sidebar's collapsed/expanded state is remembered between page loads

 ## Troubleshooting